Read more about

 South Carolina (27.9% African American)

 South Carolina’s African American population is 1,290,684, accounting for 27.9 percent of the state’s population and 3.3 percent of the US African American population.
 The state is known for the Stono Rebellion of September 9th, 1739, which was the largest slave uprising in the colonies before the American Revolution.
 That day, 20 black slaves met secretly near the Stono River to plan an escape.
 Later, they went into the local Hutcheson’s store, where they killed two storekeepers and stole the guns and powder they then used to battle against their slave owners, according to America’s Library.
-In the modern day, Tim Scott in 2014 became the first African American Republican Senator from South Carolina since the post-Reconstruction period of the late 19th Century.
+In the modern-day, Tim Scott in 2014 became the first African American Republican Senator from South Carolina since the post-Reconstruction period of the late 19th Century.
 Among African Americans, unemployment is nearly 3 times more than rates among whites according to EPI.
-Nationally, high school graduation rates for African Americans were 69 percent and the lowest among racial groups, but in South Carolina these stood at 71 percent, second last after Hispanics, according to the National Center for Education Statistics' 2011-2012 report.
+Nationally, high school graduation rates for African Americans were 69 percent and the lowest among racial groups, but in South Carolina, these stood at 71 percent, second last after Hispanics, according to the National Center for Education Statistics' 2011-2012 report.
 Famous black people born in South Carolina include tennis player Althea Gibson, musicians James Brown and Chubby Checker, comedian Chris Rock, activist Jesse Jackson, and many others.

 Alabama (26.2% African American)

 Alabama’s African American population is 1,251,311, and it accounts for 26.2 percent of the state’s population and 3.2 percent of the nation’s Africa American population according to the 2010 census.
 Alabama is steeped in black history.
 In early 1965, protesters led by Martin Luther King Jr., who were yearning for African Americans receiving the right to vote and other basic civil liberties, were met with violent resistance by state and local authorities while marching from Selma to the state capital of Montgomery.
 Their protests were part of what triggered the landmark Voting Rights Act to be passed.
 In the field of education, African Americans in Alabama lag behind other groups.
-According to a National Center for Education Statistics (NCES) 2011-2012 report, at 67 percent African Americans had the lowest rate of public high school graduation compared to all other races.
+According to a National Center for Education Statistics (NCES) 2011-2012 report, at 67 percent of African Americans had the lowest rate of public high school graduation compared to all other races.
 Nonetheless, the state is a bastion of black achievements, as former US Secretary of State Condoleezza Rice, sportsmen Carl Lewis, Jesse Owens, Terrell Owens, Charles Barkley, Ozzie Smith, Evander Holyfield, Willie Mays, and Joe Louis, activists Rosa Parks and Richard C. Boone, and musician Nat King Cole are all from Alabama.
 Still, Alabama grapples with high unemployment rates among its African American populace.
 In the second quarter of 2015, unemployment among African Americans stood at 10.9 percent, more than double, the white unemployment rates in the state.

 North Carolina (21.5% African American)